projectacrn/acrn-hypervisor/doc/developer-guides/hld/vuart-virt-hld.rst

 -  For console vUART

-   To enable the console port for a VM, only need to change the port_base and irq in ``acrn-hypervi   sor/hypervisor/scenarios/<scenario name>/vm_configurations.c``.
-If the irq number has been used    in your system ( ``cat /proc/interrupt``), you can choose other IRQ number.
-Set the .irq =0, the   vuart will work in polling mode.
+   To enable the console port for a VM, change the port_base and IRQ in ``acrn-hypervisor/hypervisor/scenarios/<scenario name>/vm_configurations.c``.
+If the IRQ number has been used in your system ( ``cat /proc/interrupt``), you can choose other IRQ number.
+Set the .irq =0, the vUART will work in polling mode.

    -  COM1_BASE (0x3F8) + COM1_IRQ(4)